acornfish/WorldLoom/README.md

 # Note
+Due to dependencies license will be changing from MIT to GPL3 in this version and those coming afterward

+Readability analysis tool requires you to select the target language in application settings.
+Selecting a language with mismatching alphabet causes it to overshoot significantly and selecting the wrong wordlist can cause it to undershoot

 I am doing a rewrite and currently maps feature isn't available.
 And honestly I feel kind of lazy to do it and making a good scene editing system feels better right now so I might delay making the maps feature a bit more

 Previous and buggy version is available in the old branch